 What is the acceptance rate of Fountain Valley School of Colorado?

-The acceptance rate of Fountain Valley School of Colorado is 60%, which is equal to the boarding school average of 60%.
+The acceptance rate of Fountain Valley School of Colorado is 70%, which is higher than the boarding school average of 60%.

 What sports does Fountain Valley School of Colorado offer?

-Fountain Valley School of Colorado offers 21 interscholastic sports: Alpine Skiing, Basketball, Climbing, Cross Country, Cycling, Diving, Equestrian, Intramural Sports Only, Lacrosse, Mountain Biking, Mountaineering, Orienteering, Riding, Rock Climbing, Ski Jumping, Snowboarding, Soccer, Swimming, Swimming and Diving, Tennis and Volleyball.
+Fountain Valley School of Colorado offers 20 interscholastic sports: Basketball, Climbing, Cross Country, Cycling, Diving, Equestrian, Intramural Sports Only, Lacrosse, Mountain Biking, Mountaineering, Orienteering, Riding, Rock Climbing, Ski Jumping, Snowboarding, Soccer, Swimming, Swimming and Diving, Tennis and Volleyball.

 When is the application deadline for Fountain Valley School of Colorado?